shehzade/peeping-tom/README.md

 **Step 2: Configure compiler/linker options in Visual Studio**

-Now that the tool is loaded into Visual Studio, we will need to change a couple of options and compile a library before building which will remove any program dependencies when running on the target.
+Now that the tool is loaded into Visual Studio, we will need to change a couple of options and compile a library before building.
+This will remove any program/library dependencies when running on the target.

 The first task is to statically compile the Crypto++ library which is used for encryption in the keylogger.
 Start this process by downloading version 8.6.0 of the library [here](https://www.cryptopp.com/#download).

 Once you've downloaded the ZIP file, extract it to a folder, navigate into it, and launch the cryptest.sln with Visual Studio.
+You should now have two Visual Studio windows, one with the peeping-tom solution, and the other with cryptest solution open.

 ![Cryptest.sln File](https://i.imgur.com/Iwh9Bxd.png)

 Once the cryptest.sln file has loaded into Visual Studio, click on "Debug" on the top toolbar and set it to "Release."
-Also change the architecture to x64.
+Also change the architecture to x64 as shown below.

 ![Visual Studio Release Option](https://i.imgur.com/AmDDEEa.png)

-Then, right-click on the cryptlib project, and select properties.
-Change the options as shown below.
+Now, right-click on the cryptlib project, and select properties.
+Change the highlighted option as shown.

 ![Visual Studio Code Generation Option](https://i.imgur.com/XjbpjCP.png)

-Once that is complete, build the cryptest solution as shown.
+Once that is complete, build the cryptest solution.

 ![Visual Studio Build Project](https://i.imgur.com/H0gltNu.png)

-The building will take a good minute or two, but once its done, a file named cryptlib.lib should appear in the your version of the path below.
+The build will take a good minute or two, but once it's done, a file named cryptlib.lib should appear in the your version of the path below.
 Find the file and copy its path for the next step.

 ```console
 C:\Users\Abdullah Beta\Downloads\cryptopp860\x64\Output\Release\cryptlib.lib
 ```

-Once you've located the file and copied its path, return to the peeping-tom solution in Visual Studio.
+Once you've located the file and copied its path, return to the Visual Studio window that has the peeping-tom solution open.
 Right-click on the peeping-client project, and select properties.
 Navigate to the option showed in the screenshot below, and paste the path of cryptlib.lib.

 ![Visual Studio Linker Include](https://i.imgur.com/V6qjQ0f.png)

-Make sure that the peeping-client project is also set to "Release" and that the architecture is set to x64.
-DON'T build the peeping-tom solution yet as there are still some changes that need to be made in the source code.
+Make sure that the peeping-client project is also set to "Release" and that the architecture is set to x64. **DON'T** build the peeping-tom solution yet as there are still some changes that need to be made in the source code.

 **Step 3: Open an public tunnel to localhost:80**

 Onto to the tunnel.
-Once you've created an Ngrok account, download Ngrok for your OS from the link above and extract the executable from the ZIP file.
-Before opening a tunnel you will need to grab your personal authentication token from your account as shown below.
+Once you've created an Ngrok account, download Ngrok for your OS from the [link above](###Pre-Requisites) and extract the executable from the ZIP file.
+Before opening a tunnel, you will need to grab a personal authentication token from your account as shown below.

 ![Ngrok Authtoken](https://i.imgur.com/fLOreRu.png)